 Head of Department

-We aim to develop a knowledge, understanding and appreciation of the classical world, its languages, literature and cultures.
-Through teaching the Latin language we aim to develop an understanding of the way language works and help establish a framework that will be useful for learning languages throughout life.
-We also encourage an awareness of the links between the ancient and modern world, particularly in relation to language, literature and art.
+We aim to develop a knowledge, understanding, and appreciation of the classical world, its languages, literature, and cultures.
+Through teaching the Latin language, we aim to instill in pupils an understanding of the way language works and help establish a framework that will be useful for learning languages throughout their lives.
+We teach an awareness of the links between the ancient and modern world, particularly in relation to language, literature, and art.

-Latin is introduced in Year 8.
-We follow the Cambridge Latin Course learning the language through the stories of Caecilius and his family who lived in Pompeii.
-The focus at this early stage is on translation and therefore understanding Latin sentence structure by recognising the verb and noun endings which are gradually introduced as the course continues.
-The girls are encouraged to learn new vocabulary words which help to broaden their knowledge of English vocabulary through derivations.
+Latin is introduced in year 8.
+We follow the Cambridge Latin course, learning the language through the stories of Caecilius and his family in Pompeii.
+The focus at this early stage is on translation and understanding Latin sentence structure by recognising the verb and noun endings.
+The girls are encouraged to learn new vocabulary, which broadens their knowledge of English through derivations.

-In Year 9 the girls are split into two groups.
-One continues with Latin, while the other group focuses solely on Classical Civilisation.
+In year 9, the girls are split into two or sometimes three groups.
+Two groups continue with Latin, while the other group focuses solely on classical civilisation studies.

 Year 9 – Latin

-We move on to Book II of the Cambridge Latin Course in Year 9.
-Having witnessed the devastation caused by Vesuvius at the end of Book 1 we move to Roman Britain where the translations are set to the backdrop of King Cogidubnus and his palatial abode at Fishbourne.
-New language points are covered which allow the girls to attempt the translation of more complex sentences.
-Attention is given in particular to the introduction of adjectives and pronouns, and verbs are broken down into their principal parts to ensure a deeper understanding of the syntax.
+We move on to book II of the Cambridge Latin course in year 9.
+Having witnessed the devastation caused by Vesuvius at the end of book I, we move to Roman Britain where the translations are set to the backdrop of King Cogidubnus and his palatial abode at Fishbourne.
+New language topics are covered, which allow the girls to attempt the translation of more complex sentences.
+Particular attention is given to the introduction of adjectives and pronouns, while verbs are broken down into their principle parts to ensure a deeper understanding of the syntax.

 Year 9 – Classical Civilisation